frankroeder/parrot.nvim/README.md

 Below are the available commands that can be configured as keybindings.
 These commands are included in the default setup.
-Additional useful commands are implemented through hooks (see my example configuration).
+Additional useful commands are implemented through hooks (see below).

 ### General
 | Command                   | Description                                   |